twilio/demo-taskrouter-event-converter/README.md

 ### call.finished

-Converted from EventType `task.wrapup`, when a task (call) enters in the wrapup state; in other words, this event is triggered when either the agent or the caller hangs up, and the agent enters in the wrapup status.
+This event can be converted from the EventType `task.wrapup` or `task.canceled`.
+When a task (call) enters in the wrapup state, the `task.wrapup` is triggered when either the agent or the caller hangs up, and the agent enters in the wrapup status.
+When a task is canceled by the caller, it will also trigger the `call.finished` Teravoz's event.

 The `actor.left` is also originated from the `task.wrapup` event.
+The `call.queue-abandon` is also originated from `task.canceled`.

 |   Teravoz    |    TaskRouter's Event    |             Value              |
 |:------------:|:------------------------:|:------------------------------:|